thenerdery/dot-net-standards/Project_Docs.md

 #### External Systems

-Any systems that the project requires externally (e.g..
-SQL databases, API credentials).
+Any systems that the project requires externally (e.g. SQL databases, API credentials).

 Passwords or authorization keys for external services MUST NOT be in the README.